conductiveai/catalyst-docs/unity.md

 	![](https://github.com/conductiveai/catalyst-docs/blob/main/.github/unity-prefab-canvas.png?raw=true)

-6. Please open the `CatalystSDK.cs` script in the `CatalystSDK` folder.
-Then, edit this line of code to synchronize player IDs with Catalyst services.
+6. Open the `CatalystSDK.cs` script located in the `CatalystSDK` folder.
+In this script, you'll find a line of code designated for identifying players who will utilize Catalyst services.

 ```csharp
 //Set your game's user id here to synchronize data with Catalyst services
 SetExternalId("USER_ID");
 ```

-Please refer to this page for more information: [Sending Events in Catalyst](https://catalyst.conductive.ai/sending-events-in-catalyst/)
+It's crucial to modify this line by replacing the placeholder "USER_ID" with your specific method for retrieving player IDs.
+This step ensures that player identification is properly integrated with the Catalyst services.

 ### That’s it! 🚀